Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 title: Overview
 ---

 Alfresco Search Enterprise 3.0 consists of Alfresco Content Services, Elasticsearch Server, and the Elasticsearch connector.
-The Alfresco Elasticsearch connector can be deployed using JAR files, Docker Compose, or Helm charts.
+Use this information to install the Elasticsearch connector, which can be deployed using JAR files, Docker Compose, or Helm charts.

-YOU NEED TO ADD THE CORRECTIONS FROM GOOGLEDOC

 ## Prerequisites

-* Alfresco Content Services 7.1 that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database, for more see [Install overview](https://docs.alfresco.com/content-services/latest/install/)
+* Alfresco Content Services 7.1 that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database, for more see [Install overview]({% link content-services/latest/install/index.md %}).
 * Elasticsearch server 7.10.
 It may be used as a standard managed service or can be installed with the default configuration, for more see [Install Elasticsearch server](#install-elasticsearch-server)
-* Elasticsearch Connector 3.0.0
+* Elasticsearch Connector 3.0

-See the Supported Platforms for information on what you require before you start the installation.

-> **Note:** Alfresco Repository must be configured in order to use Elasticsearch as Search Subsystem (named `elasticsearch`).
+See the [Supported platforms]({% link content-services/latest/admin/admin-console.md %}) for more.

 ## Install using JAR files

-Use this information to install Alfresco Elasticsearch Connector on the same machine as Alfresco Content Services using JAR files.
+Use this information to install the Elasticsearch Connector on the same machine as Alfresco Content Services using JAR files.

 ### Configuring the Search Enterprise subsystem in Alfresco Repository

-You must activate and configure the Search Services subsystem in Content Services by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/).
+You must first activate and configure the Search Services subsystem in Content Services by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the [Repository Admin Web Console]({% link content-services/latest/admin/admin-console.md %}).

 Add the following lines to the configuration file `alfresco-global.properties` to enable the Elasticsearch Search subsystem.